Law Firm — Delhi High Court

 Founded by Advocate Subodh Bajpai

-Unified Chambers And Associates is a New Delhi–based law firm focused on commercial-legal matters that Indian businesses actually face — banking and recovery disputes, insolvency proceedings, and commercial litigation.
-The chambers appear at the Delhi High Court and across Delhi-NCR tribunals, with appearances at the Debt Recovery Tribunal Delhi, NCLT Delhi, the Debt Recovery Appellate Tribunal, and district courts across the National Capital Region.
+Unified Chambers and Associates is a New Delhi–based law firm with two specialist verticals.
+Vertical 1 — institutional debt recovery — covers banking and recovery disputes, insolvency proceedings, and commercial litigation: the chambers appear at the Delhi High Court, the Debt Recovery Tribunal Delhi, NCLT Delhi, the Debt Recovery Appellate Tribunal, and district courts across the National Capital Region.
+Vertical 2 — white-collar criminal defence (launched 2026) — covers PMLA proceedings, Enforcement Directorate matters, CBI investigations under the Prevention of Corruption Act 1988, anticipatory bail, regular Delhi High Court bail, and bank-fraud defence: the chambers appear at the Delhi High Court (criminal benches), the PMLA Special Court and CBI Special Court at Patiala House, and the six Delhi NCR sessions courts (Tis Hazari, Saket, Rohini, Dwarka, Karkardooma, Patiala House district).
 Senior Partner Advocate Subodh Bajpai leads the firm.
 He holds LLB and LLM degrees from the University of Delhi (Faculty of Law) and an MBA in Finance from XLRI Xavier School of Management, Jamshedpur.
-That combination — two layers of legal education at India's premier law faculty alongside formal finance training at one of India's top business schools — informs how the chambers approach complex commercial-legal questions.
+That combination — two layers of legal education at India's premier law faculty alongside formal finance training at one of India's top business schools — informs how the chambers approach complex commercial-legal questions and the financial dimensions of white-collar criminal defence.

 Debt recovery is a core practice area at Unified Chambers.
 The chambers represent both lenders pursuing recovery and borrowers contesting wrongful action, with substantive experience across the Securitisation and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002 (SARFAESI).
 The SARFAESI work covers the full sequence of secured-creditor enforcement — drafting and serving Section 13(2) demand notices, Section 14 magistrate applications for physical possession, conducting auction processes, and defending or contesting Section 17 securitisation appeals before the DRT and DRAT.
 The chambers also handle borrower-side defence in SARFAESI matters: contesting wrongful NPA classification, challenging procedural lapses in Section 13 notices, securing interim relief, and navigating restructuring discussions with lenders.